dennislee22/dask-xgboost/README.md

 qufc1uc6wxx3x4qz   5/5     Running   0          2m47s   10.42.3.92    ecs-w-01.dlee5.cldr.example   <none>           <none>
 tewpg0qzx5gu0yhm   5/5     Running   0          3m59s   10.42.3.91    ecs-w-01.dlee5.cldr.example   <none>           <none>
 ```

+3. By running the second cell in [dask-train-xgboost.ipynb](dask-train-xgboost.ipynb), Python functions are handed over to Dask scheduler which distributes the tasks among the workers.
 ![dask-xgboost-5w](https://github.com/user-attachments/assets/e31e6444-1da4-4771-88ef-5156817e5b59)

+4. The result shows the model has been trained successfully with 8G RAM in each worker.
+This demonstrates Dask distributes the dataset among workers, preventing OOM.
+However, the completion time is longer than previous test using Pandas dataframe because MSISDN is set as an index with high degree of cardinality.
+A shuffle is a computationally expensive process for rearranging data across partitions.
+Operations like merge (the equivalent of a SQL join), set_index on an unsorted column, and certain groupby aggregations trigger a shuffle.
+In a distributed environment with multiple nodes/pods, it involves sending significant amounts of data over the network.

+Test 3: Train XGboost model in a distributed K8s platform using Dask (10 workers)

+1. Run the first cell in [dask-train-xgboost.ipynb](dask-train-xgboost.ipynb) with the following modification.
 ```
 k8s_pods = 10
 dask_workers = workers.launch_workers(